moment/luxon/docs/matrix.md

  * **Older versions of both Chrome and Firefox** will most likely work.
 It's just that I only officially support the last two versions.
 As you get to older versions of these browsers, the caveats listed above begin to apply to them. (e.g. FF started supporting `formatToParts` in 51 and time zones in 52).
 I haven't broken that out because it's complicated, Luxon doesn't officially support them, and no one runs them anyway.
  * **Older versions of IE** probably won't work at all.
- * **Older versions of Node** probably won't work without recompiling the source code with a different Node target.
+ * **Older versions of Node** probably won't work without recompiling Luxon  with a different Node target.
 In which case they'll work with some of the caveats.

 ## Other platforms